Mevia/slate/source/includes/_resources_flags.md

 # Flags
 The following resources are used to fetch flags.
 Flags are created automatically in response to various events occurring in the system.
-In order to register as a listener to a certain flag, users should use flag policies, described separatly in this document.
-To find what flags exists currently, please read the flag_types section of this documentation.
+In order to register as a listener to a certain flag, users should use <a href='#flag-policies'>flag policies</a>.
+To find what flags exists currently, please read the <a href='/#flag-types'>flag types</a> section of this documentation.

 ## Get all flags